Archan6el/NSA-Codebreaker-2025-Writeup/Task4.md

 .bss_secure_buffer
 ```

-Ok interesting, these blobs are deobfuscating into what appears to be sections of the program itself.
+Ok interesting, these blobs are deobfuscating into what appears to be the names of sections of the program itself.
 Seems like some more analysis is in order.

 #### Rev harder

-Firstly, we find a function that appears to extract sections of a program based on the section name
+Firstly, we find a function that appears to extract section contents of a program based on the section name

 ```c
 00005aa0  uint64_t extract_resource_from_file(char* arg1, char* arg2, int64_t* arg3,